 When Is It Time to Seek Treatment?

-Many people in the United States, alcohol, tobacco, marijuana, and prescription drugs like opioid painkillers are consumed, safely, in various scenarios.
+Alcohol, tobacco, marijuana, and prescription drugs like opioid painkillers are consumed safely in various scenarios in the United States.
 Doctors will oversee prescriptions, and adults are legally allowed to drink alcohol and smoke cigarettes.
 Many states are legalizing marijuana, too, especially for medical use to treat chronic conditions.
 While intoxicating substances can be consumed in some instances without long-term negative consequences, millions of adults and adolescents in the country struggle with substance abuse and addiction.
 So, how does one know when substance abuse starts and when one should seek treatment?

 Too many people, unfortunately, assume that a person struggling with addiction must hit “rock bottom” before they truly need help.
 The concept of “rock bottom” is very dangerous, as financial struggles, serious health consequences, homelessness, loss of important personal relationships, and worsening mental health problems make treating addiction more difficult.
 A person may struggle with side effects from substance abuse for years.
 Instead, being aware of the signs of addiction can help a person know when to seek treatment before they struggle with mental, emotional, and physical damage.